Wire (band): 1976 to 1980

-Their second album, Chairs Missing (1978), marked a retreat from the stark minimalism of Pink Flag, with longer, more atmospheric songs and synthesizer parts added by producer Mike Thorne.
+Their second album, Chairs Missing (1978), showed a substantial elaboration of the stark minimalism of Pink Flag, with longer, more atmospheric songs and synthesizer parts added by producer Mike Thorne.
 "Outdoor Miner" was a minor hit, peaking at number 51 in the UK singles chart.
 The experimentation was even more prominent on 154 (1979).

 Wire's unorthodox ideas to promote 154 led to a falling out with their label.
 According to Newman, "We'd worked out a sales strategy for 154 that EMI couldn't see at all...They couldn't understand a rock band that wanted to do a week in a theater as an event, and wanted to promote 154 with videos or left-field TV adverts.
 We wanted to help them sell records; they thought we were simply being intransigent."
 According to Jim Green in an interview with Newman, "personnel changes at EMI had left Wire without any support."
 Colin Newman's solo album, "A-Z was planned as the fourth Wire album, but EMI cancelled studio time in the wake of failed negotiations with the band, and then dropped Wire's option."

 Lacking a recording deal and money, creative differences split the band in 1979, leading to the Document and Eyewitness LP (1981), a recording of a live performance that featured, almost exclusively, new material.
 The album was described as "disjointed", "unrecognizable as rock music" and "almost unlistenable".
 The LP came packaged with an EP of a different performance of more new material.
 Some of these songs, along with others performed but not included on the album, were included on Newman's post-Wire solo albums (5/10, We Meet Under Tables), while others were released by Gilbert's and Lewis' primary post-Wire outlet Dome (And Then..., Ritual View).

 Between 1981 and 1985, Wire ceased recording and performing in favour of solo and collaborative projects such as Dome, Cupol, Duet Emmo and several Colin Newman solo efforts.